ricco386/RPi/README.rst

 Python implementation for Adafruit_DHT sensor for Raspberry Pi.

 To connect to Raspberry Pi plug into GPIO PIN 21 and GROUD and POWER PIN.
 Install and execute RPi.DHT and it should work.
-Alternatively you can user different PIN and execute doorman with parameter: ``rpi-dht --pin pin_number``.
+Alternatively you can user different PIN and configured in sensor.cfg.

 .. image:: doc/RPi.DHT.png